Manage your cover on the go

 elapsed.
 HBF can advise you on your personal waiting periods, but in general, a waiting period of 12 months applies

-to pre-existing conditions, maternity and IVF, and a 2 month waiting period exists for general hospital treatments/palliative
+to pre-existing conditions and Pregnancy and Birth, and a 2 month waiting period exists for general hospital treatments/palliative

 care, psychiatric and rehabilitation services.